CallumBoase/knack-api-helper/README.md

 })

 ```
+# Full Knack API usage documentation
+The instructions below are an alternative to using `makeRequest()` and are useful for more control over how `knack-api-helper` is used, or if you're not running code in the Knack javascript area.

 ## Initialization
 Once you have imported `knack-api-helper as KnackAPI` via one of the above methods, you're ready to use it.